-Research will address basic and applied science.
-One area of research will encompass the ecology of local marine and terrestrial environments, the physiology and behavior of organisms inhabiting these regions, and conservation-related issues.
-The first project to be undertaken will focus on the ecology, physiology and husbandry of jumbo squid (Dosidicus gigas).
+Research encompasses the ecology of local marine and terrestrial environments, the physiology and behavior of organisms inhabiting these regions, and conservation-related issues.
+In addition, applied and social research addresses sustainable utilization of resources and facilitation of social decision-making.